 Two term Minnesota state representative Thrond Torsteinsen Morken joins a shortlist of oddly named Norwegian natives who've had a profile posted here, the last of whom, Marthinus F. Hegge, being featured back in December.
-A probate judge prior to his legislative service, Morken had also served as a County Commissioner for Polk County, Minnesota in the early 1900s.
+A probate judge prior to his legislative service, Morken had previously served as County Commissioner for Polk County, Minnesota in the early 1900s.

-The son of Torsten and Carrie Lunde Morken, Thrond T. Morken was born in Norway on Julyy 8, 1852.
+The son of Torsten and Carrie Lunde Morken, Thrond T. Morken was born in Norway on July 8, 1852.
 Little is known of his early life in his native country, excepting that he was "educated in the common schools" of Norway.
 In 1874 Morken immigrated to the United States, settling in Goodhue County, Minnesota, where he would engage in farming.
 He would also farm in Nelson County, North Dakota for a period of about ten years and in 1883 married to Bertha Karene Strandsness (1859-1947), later having one son, Thorsten (1888-1971).